 ¡Hola a todos/as!
 My name is Nina.
 I have a passion for Spanish that developed during my 16 years studying the language.
 Academically, I graduated summa cum laude from Bates College in 2011 with a Bachelor of Arts in Spanish.
 As the culmination of my collegiate experience, I wrote a 75-page senior thesis in Spanish about the fatalistic gender representations in Vargas Llosa’s Los cachorros and La ciudad y los perros.
 I also have extensive experience traveling in Latin America.
 During my junior year of college, I lived in Lima, Peru for a year.
 There, I studied in a local university and volunteered with Centro de Promoción y Defensa de los Derechos Sexuales y Reproductivos, a nonprofit working to protect sexual and reproductive rights and to advocate for the Peruvian LGBT community.
-I returned to Peru for a month-long trip this year.
-In 2012 I spent a month backpacking on my own through Panama and Costa Rica, and I have visited Chile and Ecuador as well.
+I returned to Peru for a month-long trip in 2014 and again in July 2016.
+In 2012 I spent a month backpacking on my own through Panama and Costa Rica, and I have visited Chile, Spain, and Ecuador as well.

 With regards to my skills in tutoring, since October 2011 I have tutored Spanish to students of various levels and ages (from a second-grader to an adult learner), creating individualized strategies and lesson plans to fit each student's particular needs.
 Furthermore, I worked for a year as a bilingual teacher's assistant in a third grade classroom.
 Working with students in small groups and one-on-one has given me the invaluable teaching skills that I would utilize as your tutor.
 Moreover, I love helping others.
 I am good at thinking of multiple ways to explain concepts if someone does not understand my initial explanation.
 I myself need to ask lots of questions when I am learning new material, so I fully encourage questions from others.
 I am also a fun, enthusiastic, and creative tutor.